sgang007/sgang007.github.io/_posts/2015-07-14-path-to-god.md

 >As a result of this fight for survival, we develop a keen sense of our logical mind.
 We start thinking in terms of black and white - we divide the entire world into things that are right and should be done and things that are wrong that shouldn't be done.

 We categorize things based on the logic whether something will help us in our survival or not.
 Things that will help us are the right things and things that will not help us are wrong.
-For example, studying for your exams, getting a good marks, doing a good job, living an honest life and caring for your family are all the correct things and the opposite of all these are the bad things that shouldn't be done. *Making the correct choices and how fit you are survival shows how intelligent you are and this is the logical mind, which is measured by someone's IQ.*
+For example, studying for your exams, getting a good marks, doing a good job, living a stable life and caring for your family are all the correct things and the opposite of all these are the bad things that shouldn't be done. *Making the correct choices and how fit you are survival shows how intelligent you are and this is the logical mind, which is measured by someone's IQ.*

 - **The Emotional Mind - phase of understanding**